 Hey folks!
 Transparency Disclosure- Some of the links in this article are affiliate links.
 That means I’ll receive a small commission if you decide to click on it and buy something.
 Don’t worry, it doesn’t cost you anything extra!

 Selling merchandise with print on demand can be a great side hustle.
-But there are so many different platforms that provide print on demand services, how do you know which one to use?
-Maybe this will help.
+But there are so many different platforms that provide print-on-demand services, how do you know which one to use?

 Best Platforms for Selling Merchandise with Print on Demand